javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 Arrays by themselves are iterable.
 But not only arrays.
 Strings are iterable too, and many other built-in objects as well.

-Iterables are widely used by the core Javascript, as we'll see many operators and built-in methods rely on them.
+Iterables are widely used by the core JavaScript, as we'll see many operators and built-in methods rely on them.

 [cut]